jamesleesaunders/d3-x3d/README.md

 * [Download from GitHub](https://github.com/jamesleesaunders/d3-x3d)
 * [Download from NPM](https://www.npmjs.com/package/d3-x3d)

-The goal of the X3D Working Group is to establish a solid foundation for the X3D specification to properly support 3D graphics in HTML5 in a similar manner to that of SVG (Scalable Vector Graphics).
+The aspiration for the X3D specification is for it to become the de facto HTML5 standard for 3D graphics in the browser, in a similar manner to that of SVG (Scalable Vector Graphics).
-The aspiration is that one day X3D will be integrated as standard into all browsers, without the need for additional plugins.
-For the mean time, there are two JavaScript based players for X3D:
+The aim is that one day X3D will be integrated as standard into all browsers, without the need for additional plugins.
+For the time being, there are two JavaScript based players for X3D:

 * [X3DOM](https://www.x3dom.org/)
 * [X_ITE](http://create3000.de/x_ite/)

-Both these players are compatible with modern browsers supporting HTML5 and enable X3D scenes to be embedded in any HTML page. *d3-x3d* has been tested to work with both X3DOM and X_ITE (there are a couple of more advanced features which currently only work with X3DOM).
+Both these players are compatible with modern browsers supporting HTML5 and enable X3D scenes to be embedded in any HTML page. d3-x3d has been tested to work with both X3DOM and X_ITE (there are a couple of more advanced features and charts which currently only work with X3DOM).

 ### <a name="examples"></a>Examples